MicrosoftDocs/sql-docs/docs/relational-databases/partitions/partitioned-tables-and-indexes.md

 -   You may improve query performance, based on the types of queries you frequently run and on your hardware configuration.
 For example, the query optimizer can process equi-join queries between two or more partitioned tables faster when the partitioning columns are the same as the columns on which the tables are joined.
 See [Queries](#queries) below for further information.

-When [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] performs data sorting for I/O operations, it sorts the data first by partition. [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] accesses one drive at a time, and this might reduce performance.
+When [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] performs data sorting for I/O operations, it sorts the data first by partition.
 To improve data sorting performance, stripe the data files of your partitions across more than one disk by setting up a RAID.
 In this way, although [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] still sorts data by partition, it can access all the drives of each partition at the same time.

 In addition, you can improve performance by enabling lock escalation at the partition level instead of a whole table.
 This can reduce lock contention on the table.
 To reduce lock contention by allowing lock escalation to the partition, set the `LOCK_ESCALATION` option of the `ALTER TABLE` statement to AUTO.

+> [!TIP]
+> Partitions of a table or index can be placed on one filegroup, for example the `PRIMARY` filegroup, or on multiple filegroups.
+When using tiered storage, using multiple filegroups lets you assign specific partitions to specific storage tiers.
+All other partitioning benefits apply regardless of the number of filegroups used or partition placement on specific filegroups.

 ## Components and Concepts
 The following terms are applicable to table and index partitioning.